iann838/pulsefire/docs/usage/basic/installation.md

 === "with pip (recommended)"

-    Pulsefire is published as a Python package and can be installed with `pip`, ideally by using a virtual environment.
+    Pulsefire is published on PyPI and can be installed with `pip`, ideally by using a virtual environment.
 Open up a terminal and install Pulsefire with:

     ```sh
     pip install pulsefire -U